Adam Thielen is the Vikings' 2022 Walter Payton Man of the Year nominee

 The Thielen Foundation also began a Change-Thru-Sport program in 2020, which started with the organization renovating the weight room and repairing the stadium lights at Brooklyn Center High School.
 The foundation's partnership with the Salvation Army's Pathway of Hope program is now in its fourth year, providing Christmas gifts and financial assistance for things like school tuition, utilities or computers for five to 10 families each year.

-The Minnesota State-Mankato product, who signed with the team after a tryout at rookie camp in 2013, spent a year on the practice squad and didn't become a starting wide receiver until 2016, is now third in team history with 520 receptions, tied for third with 52 receiving touchdowns and fourth in yards with 6,519.
+The Minnesota State Mankato product, who signed with the team after a tryout at rookie camp in 2013, spent a year on the practice squad and didn't become a starting wide receiver until 2016, is now third in team history with 520 receptions, tied for third with 52 receiving touchdowns and fourth in yards with 6,546.

 Thielen and the NFL's other 31 nominees for the league's highest off-field honor will wear commemorative patches on their uniforms for the rest of the season.
 The league will announce the winner of the 2022 award at the NFL Honors on Feb.
 9, three days before Super Bowl LVII in Arizona.